 Is there anything that YouTube has not made more accessible and fun to learn?
 Check out the experiences of YouTubers who use affiliate promotion on their very channels, and discover more about this source of passive income straight from the horse’s mouth.

-This website can be used to cloak your affiliate links to stop people and malware from hijacking your URL.
+This website can be used to cloak your affiliate marketing links to stop people and malware from hijacking your URL.
 ThirstyAffiliates is a great tool once you have already gotten started in affiliate marketing.

 For any kind of content creation, using a plagiarism checker is a top SEO tip.
 This will let you know if your content will be flagged by Google’s algorithm as plagiarized, which will cause your content to rank lower on Google’s search results.